Metaform/edc-protocols/specifications/transfer/transfer.process.binding.https.md

 #### 2.6.1 POST

-The consumer connector can POST a [TransferProcessCompletionMessage](./message/transfer.process.completion.message.json) to complete a transfer process.
+The consumer connector can POST a [TransferCompletionMessage](./message/transfer.completion.message.json) to complete a transfer process.
 If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 2.7 The provider `transfer-processes/:id/termination` resource

 #### 2.7.1 POST

-The consumer connector can POST a [TransferProcessTerminationMessage](./message/transfer.process.termination.message.json) to terminate a transfer process.
+The consumer connector can POST a [TransferTerminationMessage](./message/transfer.termination.message.json) to terminate a transfer process.
 If the transfer process state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ## 3 Consumer Callback Path Bindings

 ### 3.1 Prerequisites

-All callback paths are relative to the `callbackAddress` base URL specified in the `AssetRequestMessage` that initiated a transfer process.
+All callback paths are relative to the `callbackAddress` base URL specified in the `TransferRequestMessage` that initiated a transfer process.
 For example, if the `callbackAddress` is specified as `https://connector.consumer/callback` and a callback path binding is `transfer-processes/:id/start`, the resolved URL will be `https://connector.consumer.com/callback/transfer-processes/:id/start`.